 Given the transition to a new Council, some ongoing issues needed to transfer into Westmorland and Furness Council from the four legacy councils.
-To ensure all were resolved as soon as possible, interim capacity was invested in to aim to resolve legacy complaints alongside any new ones with a total of 43 complaints reviewed by the end of March 2024.
+To ensure all were resolved as soon as possible, interim capacity was invested to resolve legacy complaints alongside any new ones with a total of 31 complaints (largely Town and Parish Council) reviewed and resolved by the end of March 2025.

 From an Officer perspective the Council's Disciplinary Policy and Procedure helps to promote good employment relations alongside ensuring fairness and consistency in the treatment of individuals.
-If there are any matters of concern relating Statutory Officers of the Council, an independent person process is in place.
+If there are any matters of concern relating to Statutory Officers of the Council, an independent person process is in place.

-The Council's equality, diversity, and inclusion (EDI) arrangements aim to build a culture of trust and respect for all putting equality at the heart of our decision making and procedures.
-In March 2024 we agreed our equality, diversity, and inclusion statement and supporting action plan.
-Our EDI statement includes three equality objectives which are, establishing our internal processes and procedures, understanding our workforce and understanding our communities.
-A supporting action plan has been developed included activity across the Council's services.
+The Council's equity, diversity, and inclusion (EDI) arrangements aim to build a culture of trust and respect for all putting equality at the heart of our decision making and procedures.
+In March 2024 we released our first Statement on Equity, Diversity, and Inclusion, which included the first set of Equality Objectives for the Council, as well as a two-year Action Plan, outlining the workstreams that will support us to achieve these objectives.
+Our Equality Objectives are, establishing our internal processes and procedures, understanding our workforce and understanding our communities.
 A Council wide EDI Network chaired by the Assistant Chief Executive is overseeing progress against the action plan, with performance updates being provided quarterly to Cabinet.
-An updated self-assessment against the Local Government Association Equalities Self-Assessment Framework will be carried out in early 2025/26.
-The three equality objectives will also be reviewed and refreshed again in 2026.
+This network is supported by EDI Action Groups in all Council Directorates, as well as a Member's Special Interest Group on EDI, and an external Westmorland & Furness DEI Partnership group.